AliAramideh/Image_denoising/README.md

 - Design and train an AutoEncoder on the MNIST dataset to denoise the noisy images.
 - Visualize original images, their corresponding noisy images and their reconstructed versions side by side.
 - Repeat the previous steps using PCA algorithm.

+This project was the first part of third phase of Intoduction to machine learning course which is lectured at electrical engineering(EE) department of Sharif university of technology(SUT)